ishaankalra16/NTSE/README.md

-Static web page created for an organization where I was Internee
+Static web page created for an organization.

+Access the web page using the url: